Your initial installation (executing the downloaded .MSI file) appears to run ok, but the Canopy shortcut in the Start menu seems to do nothing.

 To test whether (2) is the source of the problem, please restart your computer, then try these commands from a Windows command prompt (when Canopy is not already running):

-- Do not omit the "=" signs at the ends of the first two commands.
+- Do not omit the "=" signs at the ends of the two commands that use it.

 - Do not type any spaces or other characters before or after the "=" signs.